JetBrains/writerside-github-action/README.md

 : When you create a new Writerside project or add an instance in an existing project, the default module name is `Writerside` and the default instance ID is `hi`.
 : So, in this case, you would set `INSTANCE: 'Writerside/hi'`.

-`ARTIFACT`
-: The name of the produced archive is `webHelpXX2-all.zip` where `XX` is the capitalized instance ID.
-: For example, if the module (directory with documentation) is `Writerside`, and the instance ID is `hi`, then set to `ARTIFACT: webHelpHI2-all.zip`.

 `DOCKER_VERSION`
 : Specify the version tag of the Writerside Docker builder image.
   For the latest version, see [What's new](https://www.jetbrains.com/help/writerside/whats-new-last-update.html).